 - c) Education and training

 - d) Competency – scenario/evidence based questions based on the job and person specification.
-For help to prepare the competency based answers see our free resource, which shows how to use the STAR technique.
+We recommend using the STAR technique (another blog post on that coming soon!).

 3) Performance indicators